 Aim: To review current techniques used in fat grafting to optimise graft persistence and achieve optimal cosmetic outcomes.

 Background: Fat transplantation has been used extensively in the reconstruction and cosmetic industry for many years.
-However, there is significant adipocyte loss and reabsorption rates; leading to the loss of external cosmetic volume and the need for repeat procedures.
-Adipocyte loss can occur at all four stages transplantation and this review discusses each of these methods with aim to optimise graft outcome.
+However, there is significant adipocyte loss and reabsorption rates, leading to the loss of external cosmetic volume and the need for repeat procedures.
+Adipocyte loss can occur at all four stages of transplantation and this review discusses each of these methods with the aim being to optimise graft outcome.

 Results: Several new techniques have been discussed including liposuction techniques, fat processing, and assisted fat grafting which show an improvement in adipocyte survival, revasculisation and graft outcomes.

-Conclusions: There have been many improvements in fat grafting the implementation of these will optimise surgical outcomes but there are still strategies to improve further.
+Conclusion: There have been many improvements in fat grafting and the implementation of these will optimise surgical outcomes but there are still strategies to improve further.
 However, there is still a lack of standardised techniques and training.
 More research is needed in the areas of fat processing and the use of additives to the fat graft.
-More clinical research is needed in the fat placement technique which has very little published evidence and current techniques are mostly anecdotal by cosmetic surgeons.
+More clinical research is needed in the fat placement technique, which has very little published evidence and current techniques are mostly anecdotal by cosmetic surgeons.